All Episodes

 It is unbelievable.

-He's been in touch with Bishop Desmond Tutu, who has gone to Nairobi uh to try and broker a deal, and he's been doing this in between rallies.
+He's been in touch with Bishop Desmond Tutu, who has gone to Nairobi to try and broker a deal.

 This is before the vote came in.

-Yes, this is Joe Klein president, he's gonna be.
+Yes, this is Joe Klein.

 He's trying to negotiate a peace deal in Kenya.

-He should have spent more time focusing on a peace deal in New Hampshire, involving him.
+He should have spent more time focusing on a peace deal in New Hampshire involving him.

-In fact, what is going to happen here?
+In fact, what is going to happen?

-They've been humiliated by the this outcome.
+They've been humiliated by this outcome.

-You I you just hurt now, they may not know it.
+They may not know it.

-They may not admit it, but I'm telling you, this is the elephant in a room.
+But I'm telling you, this is the elephant in the room.

 They may not be addressed.